What Is Self-Employment Income? And Other Questions About Your Taxes

 What Forms Do I Use?

 Most of us will use the Schedule C. (Farmers use Schedule F.) If your self-employment income is derived from a partnership use Schedule K-1.
+And then after you've calculated your income you will need Schedule SE to calculate self-employment tax.
+See all the self-employment tax forms you may need

 What Is Not Consider Self-Employment Income?